 Here is a detailed tutorial for painting Silver Skulls Primaris Space Marines in 34 easy to follow steps.
-An economic and effective paint scheme for all sorts of (power) armour.
-Find out more after the jump.
+An economic and effective paint scheme for all sorts of dark metallic (power) armour.

 This tutorial assumes you have a good understanding of how to paint.
 Underneath each picture are the corresponding instructions.
 Each step shows the paint(s) I used during that step.
 I have a rather eclectic paint collection, so when I use a non-GW or OOP paint, I’ll try to provide you with suitable alternatives from the current Citadel paint range [in brackets].

 Mechanicus Standard Grey spray

 Citadel Agrax Earthshade

 Citadel Agrax Earthshade Gloss